ACP-PCVCF/TRACE-Deployment/docs/update-instructions.md

 1. **Work in the original service repository** - Continue your normal development workflow
 2. **Commit and push changes** to the service's main branch (or appropriate feature branch)
+3. **Automatic Docker registry update** - CI/CD pipelines automatically build and push updated Docker images to `ghcr.io/acp-pcvcf/` registry
-3. **Notify the integrator** when changes are ready to be pulled into the integration repository
+4. **Notify the integrator** when changes are ready to be pulled into the integration repository

 ### For Integration Maintainers